ramucollaborate3/demorepo/README.md

 # demoRepo
-This repository is for demo purpose
+This repository is for demo purpose.
+This is for demo project